triinlutsoja/FlyTravel/README.md

 and constructs a GET request URL to the /flights/filter endpoint.
 Specifically, if a user selects a departure date, the JavaScript code converts it into a full-day datetime range by appending " 00:00:00" as the start of the day and " 23:59:59" as the end of the day.
 This allows the backend to filter flights based on the entire day.

 **Additional Filters:** The form allows users to choose the departure location (required) and destination (optional) from dynamically generated dropdowns, and specify the number of travelers using +/- buttons.
+The departure date is mandatory.
 These values are appended as query parameters.

 **Flight cards:** The user can also just scroll through all available flights, select one and click on the "Continue" button to proceed to select seats on `Seating.html`.